getpawprint/slate/source/includes/_vet_intake_portal.md

 (none)
 ```

 Resends a reminder email or text to the client in the intake.
-Email address and phone number are overridable.
+If the `email` or `phone` parameters are strings, the email address or phone number will be overridden; otherwise, an email or SMS is sent to the contact info on file.
 The intake's email and/or phone will be updated in the database if overrides were provided.

 ### HTTP Request